KDE/kdewin-installer/readme.txt

   	  -> currently implemented by removing old package, installing new package by hand 17 add support for tar + gz/bzip2 package by using external win32 tools 18 only display firefox proxy option is firefox is installed
+    19 in case a file could not be downloaded  display a message box printing the reason

 2 packager